spjuhel/BoARIO/paper.md

 chains.
 Understanding the additional impacts and costs stemming from this propagation is key to design efficient risk management policies.
-The interest is rising for the evaluation of these "indirect risks" in the context of climate change (which leads to an increase in the average risk of weather extremes [@lange-2020-projec-expos]) and globalized-just-in-time production processes.
+The interest is rising for the evaluation of these "indirect risks" in the context of climate change--which leads to an increase in the average risk of weather extremes [@lange-2020-projec-expos], and globalized-just-in-time production processes.
 Such evaluations rely on dynamic economic models that represent the interactions between multiple regions and sectors.
 Recent research in the field argues in favor of using more Agent-Based oriented model, associated with an increase in